swseighman/GraalVM-Hands-On-Workshop/ex03/README.md

 Open http://localhost:3000/ in your browser to see the result.

+*(NOTE: If your're using WSL2, you'll need to specify the IP address of your environment)*

 ![polyglot.js](../images/polyglot.png)

-That's another option we have avilable with GraalVM, the ability to run programs written in multiple languages and use modules from those languages together.
+That's another option we have available with GraalVM, the ability to run programs written in multiple languages and use modules from those languages together.
 We think of this as a kind of commoditization of languages and modules - you can use whichever language you think is best for your use case and whichever library you want, no matter which language.